 Suicide

-In a study of sleep and suicide risk in Veterans, poor sleep quality was significantly associated with suicidal ideation.[16]
-It was reported in 39% of Veterans interviewed.
-“Short sleepers” were more likely to have attempted suicide in the preceding year.
+In a study of sleep and suicide risk in Veterans, poor sleep quality was significantly associated with suicidal ideation.[11]
+The prevalence of current suicidal ideation is 3-5 times higher in veterans with clinical and subthreshold insomnia compared to those without insomnia.[102]
 The combination of insomnia and alcohol use was particularly predictive of suicide risk.
-Another study showed that sleep disorder prevalence correlated with a higher risk of suicidal ideation and behavior in military personnel than did depression or hopelessness.
-[17]
+Another study showed that sleep disorder prevalence correlated with a higher risk of suicidal ideation and behavior in military personnel than did depression or hopelessness.[12]

 Self-Care and Sleep